 A special note for international students: Graduate schools require an indication of competency in English.
 This can be demonstrated by a satisfactory score on the TOEFL exam.

-- Be consistent and use your full legal name on all forms (as well as in signing up for the standardized tests).
+- Be consistent.
+Use your full legal name on all forms and standardized tests.

 - Be sure that your social security number is recorded accurately.

 - Keep a copy of the information that you send to the school.

 Statement of Purpose or Personal Statement